SingularityLabs-ai/ChatGPT-Tool-List/README.md

 - [FastChat](https://github.com/lm-sys/FastChat): An open platform for training, serving, and evaluating large language model based chatbots.
 - [DemoGPT](https://github.com/melih-unsal/DemoGPT): 🧩 DemoGPT enables you to create quick demos by just using prompts on top of Langchain documenentation tree
 - [Embedchain](https://github.com/embedchain/embedchain): Framework to create ChatGPT like bots over your dataset.
+- [chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api): Node.js client for the unofficial ChatGPT API.
+- [node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api): A client implementation for ChatGPT and Bing.
+Available as a Node.js module, REST API server, and CLI app.
+- [chatgpt-api-wrapper](https://github.com/timkmecl/chatgpt-api-wrapper): Node.js wrapper for connecting to ChatGPT using official OpenAI API
+- [Custom-ChatGPT](https://github.com/MohammadAtikurRahman/Custom-ChatGPT): A Custom ChatGPT built using React, Express, and Node.js.
+The chatbot is powered by OpenAI's text-davinci-003 language model and Custom dataset.
+- [completins](https://github.com/lucgagan/completions): Unofficial Node.js SDK for interactive with the ChatGPT completions API endpoint.

 #### JS/TS